 Each application is considered on its merits and applications are scrutinised carefully.

-Please be aware that providing any false or misleading information in any part of the application process is a disciplinary matter which is likely to result in your application being rejected or immediate expulsion from the Scheme.
+Please be aware that providing any false or misleading information in any part of the application process is a disciplinary matter which is likely to result in your application being rejected or expulsion from the Scheme.